Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Proof for Theorem

 In other words, $\pi$ follows the expert's action whenever such information is available; otherwise, it takes an action uniformly at random.

-We next make a simple observation that by the construction of $\Mcal$, the expert policy's state-visitation distribution in $\Mcal$ is stationary over all time steps: \begin{observation} For MDP $\Mcal$, the expert policy $\pi^E$'s visitation distribution at time step $h$, $d_h^{\pi^E}$ equals $\rho$, for all $h \in [H]$. \end{observation} \begin{proof} The initial distribution gives:
+Denote by $d_h^\pi(s) = \PP^\pi(s_h = s)$ policy $\pi$'s state visitation distribution in $\Mcal$ at step $h$.
+We next make a simple observation that by the construction of $\Mcal$, the expert policy's state-visitation distribution in $\Mcal$ is stationary over all steps: \begin{observation} For MDP $\Mcal$, $d_h^{\pi^E}$ equals $\rho$, for all $h \in [H]$. \end{observation} \begin{proof} Recall the initial state distribution: